babelcher/383FinalProject/README.md

 Getting required functionality was 60% hardware and 40% software related.
 I had to use a different board that I would be able to spin.
 It became apparent to me that I could not spin the huge ones we have been using so I had to use a Digilent Basys board that is much smaller.
 I was able to get the base from Capt James Trimble and followed a design that he had used for a microcontroller when he was a cadet to mount and spin the board.
 Capt Trimble also provided me with the design of using an infrared emitter and detector pair to position the LEDs during each cycle.

 #### Test/Debug
-- Determing required functionality was difficult until I had set up the infrared detector circuit correctly.
+- Determining required functionality was difficult until I had set up the infrared detector circuit correctly.
 Once this was set up to give a logic '0' whenever it passed over the emitter the code was rather simple to write.
 - I created a state machine in VHDL for B Functionality but have yet to make this work.
     - There are some timing issues that I am encountering when implementing this in hardware.
     - A testbench of the code shows that it is transitioning correctly through the desired states and giving the desired outputs but the LEDs are not lighting up correctly.